EvansWinner/seu-refcard/README.md

 versions) using function `org-latex-export-to-pdf`.
 The resulting pdf file should fit on a single page of US letter sized paper, suitable for printing.

+Heck, I might as well include the PDF file in git... so I will.